Ayman-Rayan/Ayman-Rayan/Readme.md

 ## I'm a Student ,tech nerd and a  Developer!!

-- 🔭 I about to  launch my Portfolio Website !
+- 🔭 I'm about to  launch my Portfolio Website !
 - 🌱 I’m currently learning CCNA routing and switching .
 - 👯 I’m looking to work with other developers in order to  exchange experience.
 - 🥅 2021 Goals: Contribute more to Open Source projects.